yusukebe/pico/README.md

   })
 })

-// use `res` function to create Response object app.get('/money', () => new Response('Payment required', { status: 402 }))
+// return the primitive Response object app.get('/money', () => new Response('Payment required', { status: 402 }))

 // capture the parameters with RegExp